xtreme8000/BetterSpades/README.md

 * Replicate of the great game *Ace of Spades* (classic voxlap)
 * runs on very old systems back to OpenGL 1.1
-* shares similiar if not even better performance to voxlap
+* shares similar if not even better performance to voxlap

 #### Why should I use this instead of ...?